codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

      (filter even?))
 </code></pre>

-Though there is a combination of functions each element is only traversed once and on demand due to the lazy nature of sequences in `Clojure`.
+Though there is a combination of functions, each element is only traversed once and on demand — due to the lazy nature of sequences in `Clojure`.

 ## Food for thought

-I can not emphasize enough how important is to learn as much as we can which common concepts are already implemented and how to use those functions in our code.
+I can not emphasize enough how important is to learn — as much as we can — which common concepts are already implemented and how to use those functions in our code.

 Here is a small list as a starting point.

 ### Concatenation and mapping

 We already talked about two of the most used functions `filter` and `map`.
-Mapping to a collection and concatenate the result after is a very common scenario.
-So common that there is a function that composes both.
+Mapping to a collection and then concatenate the result is a very common scenario.
+So common, that there is a function that composes both.

 <pre class="klipse"><code class="eval-clojure"  data-loop-msec="2000">
 (mapcat reverse [[3 2 1 0] [6 5 4] [9 8 7]])